 Hutchinson et al v.
 Patrick et al, United States District Court, Massachusetts.
 This is a class action, commenced in 2007, brought by two organizations and five individuals with brain injuries who are residents of various nursing facilities.
 Plaintiffs claim that they and a class of between 2,000 and 4,000 brain-injured individuals are entitled to, among other things, placement in community settings.
 Plaintiffs asserted claims under the Americans with Disabilities Act, the Rehabilitation Act and the Medicaid Act; they sought declaratory and injunctive relief.
 After the court certified a class in October 2007, the parties engaged in an intensive period of settlement negotiations.
 In May, 2008, the parties entered into a settlement agreement which was subsequently amended in July, 2013 ("Agreement").
 Under the terms of the Agreement, the defendants will use the Massachusetts Money Follows the Person Demonstration Project ("MFP Project") and various waiver programs to provide community residential and non-residential supports in an integrated setting to Massachusetts Medicaid-eligible persons with an acquired brain injury who are in nursing and long-term rehabilitation facilities ("Class Members in Facilities").
 Over the six-year term of the Agreement, the defendants will provide between 905 and 1,174 waiver slots for Class Members in Facilities.
 The exact number of slots to be added will depend on the level of demand for waiver services.
 The cost of implementing these programs was originally projected to be approximately \$386 million, phased in over six years, with approximately half of that amount expected to be reimbursed by the federal government.
-Year four of the Agreement began on July 1, 2016.
-The fiscal 2017 appropriation for funding of the Agreement is approximately \$71.6 million.
-The majority of this funding will be allocated to the Department of Developmental Services and the Massachusetts Rehabilitation Commission to fund Hutchinson-related services, while the residual EHS/MassHealth funding will pay for the development of the IT systems necessary to support and track these services.
+Year five of the Agreement began on July 1, 2017.
+The fiscal 2018 appropriation for funding of the Agreement is approximately \$71.7 million.
 By year six of the agreement, fiscal 2019, when the program will be fully implemented, the annualized cost of the program as initially projected will be approximately \$112 million (gross) or \$56 million (net) state cost.

 Fowler, et al., for themselves and others similarly situated v.
 Thomas Turco, in his official capacity as the Commissioner of the Massachusetts Department of Correction, and the Massachusetts Partnership for Correctional Healthcare, LLC, United States District Court, Massachusetts.
 Four state prisoners have filed a class action suit relating to treatment of the Hepatitis C virus (HCV) among prisoners in the custody of the Massachusetts Department of Correction.
 The suit alleges that the Department of Correction and its healthcare services provider, the Massachusetts Partnership for Correctional Healthcare (MPCH), have failed to provide HCV-positive prisoners with access to new medications that, plaintiffs claim, enjoy higher success rates, fewer side effects, and shorter treatment duration than prior treatments.
 Employing the uppermost range estimate for the rate of HCV infection among prisoners nationwide - 41.1% - to the Massachusetts prison population, the number of HCV-infected individuals in Massachusetts custody could be as high as 4,800.
 (At present, approximately 1,100 prisoners have been identified as HCV-positive.)
-The State Office of Pharmacy Services, which procures the medications for MPCH, pays between approximately \$39,000 and \$75,000 per patient, depending on the patient's specific medical needs and the appropriate medication regimen, for the typical 12-week course of treatment.
+The State Office of Pharmacy Services, which procures the medications for MPCH, pays between approximately \$39,000 and \$75,000 per patient, depending on the patient's specific medical needs and the appropriate medication regimen, for the typical 12-week course of treatment, although that cost has very recently come down for certain patients as new drugs gain FDA approval and shorter treatment durations become possible.
 Based on these figures, if the defendants are required to provide the medications to all HCV-infected prisoners in Department custody, the total cost could reach \$90-\$350 million dollars.